ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyStreamAPI/structs/Schemas.VideoModel.md

 public var dateUploaded: Foundation.Date?
 ```

-The date when the video was uploaded
+The date and time when the video was uploaded.

 - Remark: Generated from `#/components/schemas/VideoModel/dateUploaded`.